alphagov/di-report-a-death/docs/architecture/decisions/0002-rad-mvs-architecture.md

 Accepted

 ## Context
-Report a Death is built using serverless technologies, as is standard in the Digital Identity programme.
+Report a death is built using serverless technologies, as is standard in the Digital Identity programme.

 ## Initial MVS Architecture
 Below is a high level overview of the key components across government services and departments.